-Coming to the review, a shirtless man as a book cover is not attractive.
+Coming to the review, a shirtless man as a book cover of The Baller is not attractive.
 The majority of people might find it attractive but that’s not my cup of tea.
 To me, that doesn’t look innovative, but let’s not judge a book by its cover.

 The writing style of Vi Keeland is impressive.
 The book is engaging enough to make you turn pages.
 The book has everything – witty banter, chase, angst, the sexy protagonist, and most importantly a good story – that makes it a fun read.
 The storyline is engaging.